 The School has an important role to play in supporting the mental health and wellbeing of its pupils.
-As first lines of provision, the School provides excellent pastoral support through classroom teachers, form tutors, Heads of Houses, Deputies and the Safeguarding Team, some of whom are trained as mental health first aiders.
+As first lines of provision, the School provides excellent pastoral support through classroom teachers, form tutors, Headteachers of Houses, Deputies and the Safeguarding Team, some of whom are trained as mental health first aiders.

 Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff can access a range of advice to help them identify children in need of extra mental health support, this includes working with external agencies.
-More information can be found in the DfE Mental Health and Behaviour in Schools guidance.
-Public Health England has produced a range of resources to support school teachers to promote positive health, wellbeing, and resilience among young people.
+Public Health Wales has produced a range of resources to support school teachers to promote positive health, wellbeing, and resilience among young people.